CONVEX

 How to Read and Interpret It

-• DSCR 1.0x–1.25x: Thin coverage; vulnerable to revenue shocks or rate increases; elevated watch-list risk
+• DSCR 1.0x–1.25x: Thin coverage; vulnerable to revenue shocks, rate resets, or lease expirations; elevated watch-list and covenant-waiver risk

-• DSCR < 1.0x: Borrower is technically cash-flow insolvent on debt service; default risk is elevated
+• DSCR < 1.0x: Borrower is technically cash-flow insolvent on debt service from operating income alone; default risk elevated without equity support or asset sales

-• DSCR < 0.80x: Deep distress territory; lenders typically trigger covenant enforcement or restructuring talks
+• DSCR < 0.80x: Deep distress territory; lenders typically trigger covenant enforcement, demand additional collateral, or initiate restructuring discussions

-Covenants set at 1.10x–1.20x are common in leveraged lending.
-A breach does not automatically trigger default but typically grants lenders the right to accelerate, demand additional collateral, or block further distributions — all of which can precipitate a short squeeze in the underlying credit.
+Covenants set at 1.10x–1.20x are common in leveraged lending and CMBS structures.
+A breach does not automatically trigger payment default but typically grants lenders the right to accelerate maturity, demand cash sweeps, block distributions to equity sponsors, or require an equity cure injection, all of which can precipitate forced selling and basis risk dislocations in related credit instruments.

 Historical Context